-Poets Jane Clarke and Teri Cross Davis read from their recently published work.
+In October, poets Jane Clarke and Teri Cross Davis read from their recently published work at Hillyer Art Space,

 A wonderful (full house) evening of brilliant poetry, thought provoking participatory art and vibrant discussion at The Hillyer Art Space.